aedart/athenaeum/docs/archive/next/core/usage/ext.md

 # Extending Core Application

-Every application serves a different purpose.
-If would not be too surprising, if the Athenaeum Core Application wouldn't be able to satisfy your evey need, when attempting to integrate it with your legacy application.
-Perhaps, you could extend the Core Application, to overcome your challenges.
-In this chapter, a few important concepts are briefly introduced, in hopes that it may help, when considering extending the Core Application.
+In this chapter, you will find a few hints if you choose to extend the Core Application.

 [[TOC]]